'Til Death Do Us Part (film): Plot

 Michael and Madison Roland have a seemingly perfect marriage, and are celebrating their first wedding anniversary.
 Madison brings up that she wants to start a family together but Michael becomes irritated as he does not want to start a family.
-Michael visits his mother’s grave and talks to her headstone, it is revealed his mother and his father died the same year, and later it becomes known that they died in a murder-suicide.
+Michael visits his mother's grave and talks to her headstone, it is revealed his mother and his father died the same year, and later it becomes known that they died in a murder-suicide.

 Michael is happy when Madison quits her job to become a full time wife.
 Madison finds a vial of steroidal testosterone which Michael has been taking in order not to get her pregnant.
 She confronts him, they argue, and he slaps her, knocking her to the ground.
-On a separate night, Michael rapes Madison after he becomes irrationally angry at her during an office party.
+On a separate night, Michael accuses her of knowing that his colleague likes her, she denies it and he ends up raping Madison after he becomes irrationally angry at her during an office party.

 Later, Madison excitedly shows her friend, Chelsea, a positive pregnancy test.
 Four months later, Madison secretly gets a job working with Chelsea, and confides in her that Michael has questioned the paternity of the baby, and has been abusive.
 Horrified, Chelsea tries to get Madison to go to the police, but Madison refuses and tries to rationalize the situation.
-One night, Michael and Madison are driving home from dinner, and he is upset and he pulls over.
+One night, Michael and Madison are driving home from dinner, and he is upset that she isn't talking, and he pulls over.
 She gets out of the car, telling Michael she is calling an Uber, and he forces her back into the car saying that he won't live without her.

 The abuse continues, and Madison is unable to hide the bruises at work.
 Chelsea reports what is going on to the police, and starts researching options for Madison.
-Madison, now six months pregnant, packs a bag to go stay at Chelsea's and manages to get away from Michael when he attacks her by smashing a vase over his head, but wrecks the vehicle shortly after driving away.
-The doctor tells Michael she died during surgery, and that the baby couldn’t be saved either.
+Madison, now six months pregnant, packs a bag to go stay at Chelsea's and manages to get away from Michael when she attacks him by smashing a vase over his head, but wrecks the vehicle shortly after driving away.
+The fake doctor tells Michael she died during surgery, and that the baby couldn't be saved either.